Predizioni-Epidemiologiche-Italia/Influcast/README.en.md

 To view the latest forecasts, visit the project's [website](https://influcast.org/it/).

 ### How can I join Influcast?
-To participate in the project, it is necessary to follow the instructions provided in the file: [`Joining.md`](https://github.com/Predizioni-Epidemiologiche-Italia/Influcast/blob/main/Joining.md).
+To participate in the project, it is necessary to follow the instructions provided [here](https://github.com/Predizioni-Epidemiologiche-Italia/Influcast/wiki/How-to-join-Influcast).

 Details regarding the format and the methods of data upload are outlined in the [Wiki](https://github.com/Predizioni-Epidemiologiche-Italia/Influcast/wiki/Home.en) of this repository.

 For any questions regarding joining Influcast, feel free to contact us via [email](mailto:influcast@isi.it).